MoAnsir/nft_mint_machine/README.md

-# NFT mint on Etherum
+# NFT mint on Ethereum

 The aim for this project was to create an NFT mint machine.
 You will connect to a Eth test network and you can mint NFT using test token.
 Images and the meta data for the NFT's is stored in IFPS Pinata.